Placeholder Image Spec Generator

 1. Reduces the aspect ratio to its simplest whole-number form by dividing both dimensions by their greatest common divisor — so 640 × 360 becomes 16:9.

-2. Measures the background’s relative luminance with the sRGB formula and picks black or white label text for readable contrast.
+2. Measures the background’s relative luminance using the sRGB formula and picks black or white label text automatically for readable contrast.

 3. Emits a single SVG element containing a filled rectangle and a centred text node, with all special characters in the label XML-escaped so the markup stays valid.

-The result is encoded as a data:image/svg+xml URI and also wrapped in a ready-to-paste <img> tag.
+4. Encodes the result as a data:image/svg+xml URI and wraps it in a ready-to-paste <img> tag.

 <svg xmlns="http://www.w3.org/2000/svg" width="300" height="300" viewBox="0 0 300 300">